-A lot of my students ask me which certifications they should take as they prepare to enter the field of cyber security.
-There are certainly a lot of certification options available, which can make this decision confusing to say the least.
-Because this is a such a common question, let’s take a look at the best cyber security certifications for beginners.
+A lot of my students ask me which certifications they should take as they prepare to enter the field of cybersecurity.
+There are certainly a lot of certification options available, which can make this decision confusing, to say the least.
+Because this is such a common question, let’s take a look at the best cybersecurity certifications for beginners.

-What are the best cyber security certifications for beginners?
-For most entry level people, the best cyber security certifications for beginners are the CompTIA Security+, CompTIA CySA+ and the Cisco CCNA Security certifications.
+What are the best cybersecurity certifications for beginners?
+For most entry-level people, the best cybersecurity certifications for beginners are the CompTIA Network+, CompTIA Security+, CompTIA CySA+, and the Cisco CCNA certifications.

-When we look at entry level cyber security certifications and which ones are a best fit on a certification path, there are a few factors and criteria that we want to consider.
-The best cyber security certifications for beginners will require the equivalent of two years or less of experience, cost less than $400 and only take one test to achieve.
-They also will not mandate a specific training be completed beforehand.
-Keep in mind that a number of exams require documented work experience in the cyber security field or a sponsorship from someone already in the field, so those would not qualify for entry level status either.
+When we look at entry-level cybersecurity certifications and which ones are the best fit on a certification path, there are a few factors and criteria that we want to consider.
+The best cybersecurity certifications for beginners will require the equivalent of two years or less of experience, cost less than $400, and only take one test to achieve.
+They also will not mandate specific training to be completed beforehand.
+Keep in mind that a number of exams require documented work experience in the cybersecurity field or sponsorship from someone already in the field, so those would not qualify for entry-level status either.
 We also want to choose a path that minimizes time and effort since our goal is to get certified and get hired quickly.

-With these factors in mind, here is my view of the best cyber security certification path for beginners who are looking to enter field:
+With these factors in mind, here is my view of the best cybersecurity certification path for beginners who are looking to enter the field:

 You are probably wondering why I list two certifications in our first step and why they are listed as an and/or.
 Both the CompTIA Network+ and Security+ are listed because they have a great deal of overlap in content and preparing for one actually helps you prepare for both.
 If you choose to take both, take the Network+ first.